feng1st/coframework/README.md

 other functional nodes.

-Subclasses of sign nodes should be defined by the provider of the chain, and put at somewhere that is visible to the extenders of the chain, e.g. an SDK, so that `ChainExtension#addPath(Path)` can use them as "anchors".
+Subclasses of sign nodes should be defined by the provider of the chain, and put at somewhere that is visible to the extenders of the chain, e.g. an SDK, so that `ChainDecorator#addPath(Path)` can use them as "anchors".

 For example, in the SDK package, define some "stage nodes":